Fuck4ik/DecaptchaBundle/README.md

 # DecaptchaBundle

 Symfony Decaptcha bundle.

-Made on the basis of https://github.com/jumper423/decaptcha Package created to standardize all services for solving captcha.
+Package created to standardize all services for solving captcha.
 Each service has its own features and now You will have to look at the documentation for the specific service to do everything right.
 The package covers the entire functionality services.
 If You will be something lacking or suggestions, I'll be glad to hear them.
+Made on the basis of https://github.com/jumper423/decaptcha

-###Choose Language
+### Choose Language
 + [Russian](./README-ru.md)

-###Menu
+### Menu
 + [Documentation](https://github.com/jumper423/decaptcha)
 + [Services](#Services)
 + [Installation](#Installation)
 + [Usage](#Usage)

-#Services
+# Services
 Captcha Recognition for all popular services

 + [RuCaptcha](https://rucaptcha.com?from=4461711)